Written byRyone Visscher

 Fix 1: Restart your Mac

 This is a quick fix when your Mac performs abnormally.
-When Mac not recognizing USB, it may be some system errors that cause the Mac fails to detect and recognize the external storage media.
+When the Mac does not recognize the USB, there may be some system errors that cause the Mac to fail to detect the USB storage media.
 Therefore, you can give it a shot to restart your Mac to refresh it.
 Then, try to reconnect the USB device to your Mac again.

 Fix 2: Check connections

-- Try to re-plug the USB flash drive into your Mac and see if it shows up.
+- Try to re-plug the USB drive into your Mac and see if it shows up.

-- Try to connect the USB flash drive to a different USB port.
+- Try to connect the USB disk to a different USB port.

 - Try another USB cable to connect the USB flash drive if it has one.